 - Reach all students—those in the classroom and those tuning in from home

-- Support grade-specific STEM curriculum needs, grades K to 8
+- Support grade-specific STEM curriculum needs and MA Science and Technology/Engineering Standards, grades K to 8

 - Offer low cost, high-value enrichment

 Class size: Workshops are designed for up to 25 students in the classroom, remoting in from home, or a combination of the two.